BerkeleyAutomation/FogROS/README.md

 ```
 rostopic list
 ```
 on your robot or local machine.
+The step-by-step tutorial can be found in our [Wiki](https://github.com/BerkeleyAutomation/FogROS/wiki/Running-FogROS-Examples)